epochjs/epoch/README.md

 </script>
 ```

-Again, the chart will be automatically sized to that of it's containing element (in this case 700px by 250px).
+The chart will be automatically sized to that of it's containing element (in this case 700px by 250px).
 Along with the
 `type` and `data` options, Epoch line charts support the following:

 * `width` - Override automatic width with an explicit pixel value